samfeldstein/notebook/readme.md

 This repo is a work in progress!
 This is a to-do/record of things to mention in this doc.

 - Hidden files
+- <build> in _site output will be local host whenever 11ty makes changes without you running a build command explicity.
+But it doens't matter because when you push to Netlify it triggers a build, and that's when the url switches.
 - Global data
 - Local development url in <build>
 - Prefetch